Cancer drugs A to Z list

 Numbness or tingling in fingers or toes is often temporary and can improve after you finish treatment.
 Tell your healthcare team if you're finding it difficult to walk or complete fiddly tasks such as doing up buttons.

 Increased risk of getting an infection is due to a drop in white blood cells.
-Symptoms include a change in temperature, aching muscles, headaches, feeling cold and shivery and generally unwell.
+Symptoms include a change in temperature, aching muscles, cough, headaches, feeling cold and shivery, pain or a burning feeling when peeing, or generally feeling unwell.
 You might have other symptoms depending on where the infection is.

 Infections can sometimes be life threatening.
 You should contact your advice line urgently if you think you have an infection.

 This is due to a drop in the number of platelets in your blood.
 These blood cells help the blood to clot when we cut ourselves.
 You may have nosebleeds or bleeding gums after brushing your teeth.
-Or you may have lots of tiny red spots or bruises on your arms or legs (known as petechiae).
+Or you may have lots of tiny red spots or bruises on your arms or legs.
+This is known as petechiae.

 This is usually mild.
 You can do things to help yourself, including some gentle exercise.
 It’s important not to push yourself too hard and eat a well balanced diet.